 - Where you are injured as a motorcyclist hit from behind by another vehicle during a road traffic accident.

 - If you are the victim of a violent crime.

 - Where an item fell from height injuring you whilst working in a warehouse because of damaged shelving.

 Essentially, any accident that was caused by somebody else could lead to a fractured vertebra claim so don’t worry if yours isn’t listed above.
-Your claim could be based on injuries to the:

 - Cervical spine.
 7 vertebrae in the neck that are connected to the skull.